MineCake147E/DivideSharp/README.md

 ## Currently supported features

-- Dividing two `uint` values quickly using `UInt32Divisor`
-  - About 2.0x faster than ordinal `div` instruction on Intel Core i7-4790
-- Dividing two `int` values quickly using `Int32Divisor`
-  - About 1.4x faster than ordinal `idiv` instruction on Intel Core i7-4790

 ## Principles of operation

 DivideSharp first computes the magic parameters for division and then converts a single division instruction, such as `idiv` or `div`, into an equivalent code that has no such slow division instructions and whose entire division code is faster than a single division instruction.